-The selected heating blower lead is attached to HEAT on the control board.
-The selected cooling blower lead is attached to COOL on the control board.
+The selected heating blower lead is attached to terminal 6 of the blower relay.
+The selected cooling blower lead is attached to terminal 4 of the blower relay.

-- For New Heating Speed: Remove heating blower lead from HEAT on the control board.
-Choose desired speed and install new blower lead on that terminal. - For New Cooling Speed: Remove cooling blower lead from COOL on the control board.
-Install new blower lead on that terminal. - Same Speed, Heating & A/C: Install white jumper wire (supplied with unit) between HEAT & COOL of the control board.
+- For New Heating Speed: Remove heating blower lead from terminal 6 of the blower relay.
+Choose desired speed and install new blower lead on terminal 6 of the blower relay. - For New Cooling Speed: Remove cooling blower lead from terminal 4 of the blower relay.
+Install new blower lead on terminal 4 of the blower relay. - Same Speed, Heating & A/C: Use white jumper wire supplied with unit and jumper between terminals 5 & 2 on blower relay.
 See Table 4 for blower performance data.